pclaci/docker-payaraserver-full/README.md

 - `DEPLOY_PROPS` - Specifies a list of properties to be passed with the deploy commands generated in the `generate_deploy_commands.sh` script, For example `'--properties=implicitCdiEnabled=false'`.
 - `POSTBOOT_COMMANDS` - The name of the file containing post boot commands for the Payara Server instance.
 This is the file written to in the `generate_deploy_commands.sh` script.
 - `PREBOOT_COMMANDS` - The name of the file containing pre boot commands for the Payara Server instance.
+- `AS_ADMIN_MASTERPASSWORD` - The master password to pass to Payara Server.
+This is overriden if one is specified in the `$PASSWORD_FILE`.

 The following environment variables shouldn't be changed, but may be helpful in your Dockerfile.